Learning What Matters: Steering Diffusion via Spectrally Anisotropic Forward Noise: Methods

 \subsection{Spectrally Anisotropic Gaussian Diffusion (SAGD)}

 The objective of this section is to convolve the data with a spectrally anisotropic gaussian noise during training to steer a model's tendency to learn particular aspects of the data distribution.
-To do so, we wish to generate spatial Gaussian noise whose frequency content can be systematically manipulated according to an arbitrary weighting function.
-The right-hand side of \autoref{eq:dpm_sampling} denotes how $\mathbf{x}_t$ is generated by adding Gaussian noise $\mathbf{\epsilon} \sim \mathcal{N}(0, \mathbf{I})$ to $\mathbf{x}_{0}$.
+To do so, we wish to generate spatial Gaussian noise whose frequency content can be systematically manipulated according to an arbitrary weighting function in the Fourier basis, where stationary Gaussian covariances diagonalize and our power-law and band-pass families become low-dimensional parameterizations of the covariance eigenvalues.
+The right-hand side of \autoref{eq:dpm_sampling} denotes how $\mathbf{x}t$ is generated by adding Gaussian noise $\mathbf{\epsilon} \sim \mathcal{N}(0, \mathbf{I})$ to $\mathbf{x}{0}$.

 Let us denote by $\mathbf{x}\in\mathbb{R}^{H\times W}$ an image (or noise field) in the spatial domain, and by $\mathcal{F}$ the two-dimensional Fourier transform operator.
 Given white spatial Gaussian noise $\mathbf{\epsilon} \sim \mathcal N(0,\mathbf I)$, we form its Fourier transform $\mathbf N_{\mathrm{freq}}=\mathcal F(\mathbf{\epsilon})$, where $\mathbf{N}_\text{freq} \in \mathbb{C}^{H\times W}$ is a complex-valued random field whose real and imaginary parts are i.i.d.~Gaussian, i.e.: